mayasrikanth/TwitterStudiesCode/README.md

 # What is this code for?

-This repository contains code to preprocess your social media data, construct GloVe representation of all non "stop words" in your corpus, produce meaningful visualizations of keywords or hashtags, and expose conversation topics in your data using cluster analysis (specifically, k-means clustering).
+This repository contains code to preprocess your social media data, construct a GloVe representation of all non "stop words" in your corpus, produce meaningful visualizations of keywords or hashtags, and expose conversation topics in your data using cluster analysis (specifically, k-means clustering).

-As this is an ongoing project, I am working to include additional scripts for topic modeling analysis using LDA.
+I am currently working on including additional scripts for topic modeling analysis using LDA!

 ## Required External Libraries
 - nltk